bbaum11/internship2025_stuff/airgap/airgap.md

 1. visit a site like [this one](https://www.composerize.com/) to create a docker compose file or do it manually for this command:
 	1. `docker run -d -p 5000:5000 --restart always --name registry registry:2`
 2. on the workstation, run the following:
-3. 'sudo dnf install epel-release.noarch'
+3. `sudo dnf install epel-release.noarch`
-4. 'dnf provides podman-compose'
+4. `dnf provides podman-compose`
 5. `sudo dnf install docker-compose-plugin`
 6. move the docker compose file onto the workstation and `run sudo docker compose up -d`